Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/13Multithreading.md

 `java Main` - It creates the process is created, JVM instance is created and it is used to interpret or JIT compiler to machine code.
 It create the thread assign the stack, register and counter are assigned.
 It will save the machine code in the code segment.

-The counter points to the address in th code segment where the thread start the execution.
+The counter points to the address in the code segment where the thread start the execution.
 CPU will execute the machine code.

 Thread 1 will use the register store the data and send to the CPU to execute.
 OS schedule the JVM scheduler and it sechdule and manage the assignment of the thread to the CPU.
 The CPU will get the code part from the code segment and then run the thread.
 There are limit say 1 sec for a thread when it is done the result say done half is stored into the register of the thread the intermediate data is stored in the register and it is called **Context Switching** and CPU solve the next thread.